A Life in Churches

 This Sunday, the assistant priest Fr Alan Hodgson acknowledged the hardships endured under Covid but drew a contrast with the experience of Fr Walter Ciszec.
 During the Second World War Fr Ciszec was accused by the Soviets of being a Vatican spy and was sentenced to twenty three years in a Siberian labour camp - simply for being a priest.

 In his book He Leadeth Me, Fr Ciscek recalls how prisoners used to get up early, depriving themselves of much-needed sleep, to celebrate a secret mass with him.
-Fr Ciscek knew they were also in danger of severe punishment because of the many informers in the camp.
+Fr Ciscek knew they were in danger of severe punishment because of the many informers in the camp.
 Yet still they came.
+Perspective is everything!

 The Palestrina Choir

-Pro Cathedral has a world-renowned choir, The Palestrina Choir, that sings at cathedral services and has sung at the Vatican among other locations.
+Pro Cathedral's world-renowned choir, The Palestrina Choir, sings at cathedral services and has sung at the Vatican among other locations.
 You can listen to the choir's music via the link below.